gpxl/gerlandopiro.com/source/colophon/index.markdown

 ---
 {{ site.title }} is written and produced by {{ site.author }}.

-Articles and links are published through [Octopress](http://octopress.org).
+Articles and links are published with [Octopress](http://octopress.org) and hosted on AWS S3.